 The peer reviewed medical literature has an abundance of low-moderate quality evidence for the use of open and endoscopic partial plantar fascial release as a treatment for intractable plantar fasciitis that has not responded to conservative treatment.
 The majority of evidence consists of case series, non-randomized clinical studies and retrospective reviews.
 Despite the lack of robust studies, plantar fascial release surgical treatment has become the standard of care for intractable pain lasting 6-12 months that has failed medical management.
-8-9, 22, 23, 26, 28, 40, 43

-There is an abundance of good quality evidence in the peer reviewed literature for the use of conservative medical therapy as a first and second line treatment for plantar fasciitis.
+There is an abundance of good quality evidence in the peer reviewed literature for the use of conservative medical therapy as a first- and second-line treatment for plantar fasciitis.
 There are several randomized controlled trials, retrospective reviews, case series and professional society guidelines.
 First line treatments include stretching exercises, ice, activity modification, weight loss in obesity, footwear modifications, arch taping, nonsteroidal anti-inflammatory medications and shock-absorbing shoe inserts or orthoses.
-Second line therapy includes night splints, steroidal anti-inflammatory injections or casting.
-2-5, 6-7, 11, 14, 16, 19, 27, 29, 30, 33, 35, 36, 42
+Second line therapy includes night splints, steroidal anti-inflammatory injections, and casting.